CSBSJU/CSCI-351/assignments/machine-learning-in-mpi-contd.md

 # Submission
 On Canvas, you need to submit a short report (PDF format) including the
 following:
-   * The source code for the second loop in the program.
+   * A link to the GitHub repository where your code lives.
    * A brief description of which point-to-point communications were able to be replaced by collective communications.
    * A table of execution times, reporting only the minimum time for each